krasimir/deb.js/README.md

 deb.js
 ======

-> Minimalistic JavaScript library for debugging in the browser
+### 1.5K minimalistic JavaScript library for debugging in the browser

 ## Usage